 Supreme Court Decisions & Important Lower Court Decisions

 Gridlock in Congress has blocked legislation to combat climate change and foreclosed significant updating of existing federal environmental laws.
 Although the environmental laws Congress enacted in the 1970s and 1980s have remained remarkably durable, the battleground has shifted from Congress to the agencies and, ultimately, the courts.
-The Trump administration has completed, or is in the process of completing, the rollback of nearly 100 significant environmental regulations.

 Recent Environmental Decisions by the US Supreme Court & Cases on the Horizon